 After hours access to the photocopier room is by key entry.
 Please note that as this room contains mail for staff and students, it should always be locked after hours.

 For all space and access queries, please ask at the Department's Reception area.

-The Department has a designated library contact: Charlotte Brown.
-Her email is: firstname.lastname@example.org and her phone number is 479 8976.
-Charlotte is available to provide tours of the library and assist with access to library resources and training.
+The Department has a designated library contact: Christopher Seay.
+His email is: firstname.lastname@example.org and his phone number is 479 8976.
+Christopher is available to provide tours of the library and assist with access to library resources and training.

 Interlibrary loans are covered by the Department, within reason.
 Please ask at reception if you require an interlibrary loan.

 Instructions for using the photocopier are on the wall in the copy room.
 If the photocopier breaks down and you are unable to fix it please see any of the administrative staff.